Generalized Eshelby's inclusion and inhomogeneity problems for transient heat transfer: Conclusions

 \section{Conclusions}

 The local disturbance by continuously distributed source terms, eigen-temperature-gradient and eigen-heat-source, are formulated as domain integrals of Green's functions over the inclusion, which are defined as generalized Eshelby's tensors.
 This paper derives generalized Eshelby's tensors for the polynomial form of source fields on 2D polygonal and 3D polyhedral inclusions, and applied the Fourier transform to derive Eshelby's tensors over ellipsoidal inclusions.
 Closed-form Eshelby's tensors are provided for spherical inclusion with polynomial-form eigen-fields.
 The discontinuity of spatial and time Eshelby's tensors are presented and discussed, which was later supported by case study of a cuboid inclusion.
-The proposed series-form Eshelby's tensors are verified with the Michelitsch's analytical solution for the uniform eigen-field and compared to numerical solution by numerical Fourier-transform, which was applied to the inhomogeneity problems through the equivalent inclusion method for transient heat transfer.
-The comparison with FEM demonstrates its efficiency and the necessity to introduce polynomial-form eigen-fields, where the proposed generalized Eshelby's tensors are required.
+The proposed series-form Eshelby's tensors are verified against Michelitsch's analytical solution for the uniform eigen-field in the harmonic state, as well as our analytical solution for the uniform, linear, quadratic eigen-fields in the transient state.
+Further verifications were conducted through comparisons with numerical solutions evaluated through the fast Fourier transform.
+The generalized Eshelby's tensors provide a foundational framework for future studies in this direction.
+While these findings advance the understanding for local disturbances in both harmonic and transient states, the authors acknowledge that further extensions and developments may be required to address more complex inhomogeneity problems.